 Details: AutoCamp Russian River, 14120 Old Cazadero Road, Guerneville, CA 95446

 Camp at boon hotel & spa

-Guerneville’s popular Boon Hotel hated turning away guests when rooms were completely booked, so they added some spiffy tent cabins to the property.
+Guerneville’s popular Boon Hotel didn't enjoy turning away guests when rooms were completely booked, so they added some spiffy tent cabins to the property.

-Available from Memorial Day through September only, the tents offer the same luxuries that you’ll find in the rooms: platform beds, organic linens, great bath products, terrific breakfasts, and more.
+Only seasonally available from Memorial Day in May through September, the tents offer the same luxuries that you’ll find in the rooms: platform beds, organic linens, great bath products, terrific breakfasts, and more.

 Details: Boon, 14711 Armstrong Woods Road, Guerneville, CA

 Stay in an African Safari Tent at Safari West

 After riding in an open-air vehicle through Safari West’s 400-acre preserve — while catching sight of gazelles, zebras, cheetahs, antelopes, cape buffalo, wildebeests, giraffes, and other exotic animals — spend the night and you’ll sleep in a luxury tent imported from Africa; the beds are plush and the showers are hot.

 Pale green canvas walls enclose plush beds, hot showers, and rustic but elegant trappings.
 There are polished wood floors, gleaming copper basins in the private bathrooms, and one-of-a kind hand hewn furniture.
 About 700 animals reside in this wildlife preserve, and in conditions close to their natural African habitat; you’ll see them socializing, eating, and playing.

 Details: Safari West Wildlife Preserve & African Tent Camp, 3115 Porter Creek Road, Santa Rosa